tochman/the_blue_print/chapters/07-3-higher-order-components.md

 - Always forward refs when appropriate using `React.forwardRef`
 - Copy static methods from the wrapped component
 - Use display names for easier debugging
-- Don't mutate the original component—return a new one
+- Don't mutate the original component.
+Return a new one
 - Compose HOCs outside of the render method to avoid unnecessary re-mounting
 :::